testingautomated-usi/jsep2021-replication-package-material/README.md

 ## Reference

-If you use our work in your research, or it helps it, or if you simply like it, please cite SelfOracle in your publications.
+If you use our work in your research, or it helps it, or if you simply like it, please cite it in your publications.
 Here is an example BibTeX entry:

 ```